 Alpine lakes & astonishing views

 From an elegant base on the shore of glittering Lake Maggiore, visit idyllic offshore isles, sumptuous villas and world-class gardens.
-Take a journey into the region of Piedmont, to visit Alba, a gourmet mecca, and Barolo a producer of world-class wine.
-Head too into Switzerland, to famous resort-town Zermatt, where one of the world's most iconic peaks, the towering, triangular Matterhorn, draws the awe-struck eye, and where there's the chance to board a train to the green pastures beneath its lower slopes.
+Take a journey into the region of Piedmont, to visit Alba, a gourmet mecca, and Barolo, a producer of world-class wine.
+Head into Switzerland, to the famous resort-town of Zermatt, where one of the world's most iconic peaks - the towering, triangular Matterhorn - draws the awe-struck eye, and where you'll have the chance to board a mountain train and ride through alpine meadows to the summit station.

 WHAT DOES THE PRICE INCLUDE?

 Fly to Italy and transfer to your hotel on beautiful Lake Maggiore.
 In the evening, depending on your arrival time, perhaps take a stroll along the promenade that fringes the lake, before enjoying dinner.

 Today you’ll explore beautiful Maggiore, Italy’s second largest lake, mountain-backed and famed for the beautiful gardens that line its shores.
 Board a water-taxi or steamer for the crossing to the idyllic Borromean Islands.
 Visit the 17th-century Baroque palace and water gardens on Isola Bella, and stop in charmingly picturesque Isola dei Pescatori, inhabited by a community of fishermen and a perfect place fror a lunch of lake fish.

 Round off your day with a visit to Verbania, where the world-famous gardens of Villa Taranto, created by an ex-pat Scotsman, are even more stunning than those on the islands.
 Return to Belgirate for dinner after a wonderful day.